-Join Richard Harrington for an in-depth discussion in this video Using the Color Range command to select a tonal range, part of Practical Photoshop Selections.
+Join Richard Harrington for an in-depth discussion in this video Using the Color Range command to select a tonal range, part of Photoshop: Selections (2013).

 …The Select Color Range command is very deceptively named.…You might just think it's dealing with color, but…in fact it can also deal with specific tonal ranges.…Let me show you.…In this case here, I've gone ahead and brighten…up our subject a bit by selecting the Midtones.…Let me walk you though how that works.
 I'll choose Select > Color Range.…And, I can specify that I want…the Midtones.…Now, one thing that's a nice addition to Photoshop CC…is the ability for you to define what's a Midtone.…